Take advantage of our $43 drain clearing special! If we can't clear it, it's FREE! Book online.

 Cost factor #4: Repair method

-More often than not, traditional sewer repairs are more expensive—ranging from $150 to $350 per foot—than trenchless sewer repairs.
+More often than not, traditional sewer repairs are more expensive.
 That’s because, with traditional sewer repairs, your contractor has to spend hours digging up (trenching) your lawn to reach the main sewer line, which means more money spent on labor and cleanup costs.
 If the contractor has to dig by hand instead of using machinery, that means even more in labor costs.

 Trenchless repairs might cost more for the actual repair, but they’re less invasive than traditional repairs, meaning fewer cleanup costs for you.